 Taking Non-Standard Tests

-The Educational Testing Service of the College Board offers non-standard administration of the SAT Reasoning and Subject Tests and the Advanced Placement exams to qualified students.
+The Educational Testing Service of the College Board offers non-standard administration of the SAT and Advanced Placement exams to qualified students.
 Please note the process for requesting extended time for the SAT (from College Board) is a separate process from requesting it for the ACT.

 Approval for accommodations is separate from, and not guaranteed by, approval for academic accommodations by Episcopal High School.

 The ACT has established policies regarding documentation of an applicant's disability and the process for requesting accommodations.
 For details, visit www.act.org/aap/disab/policy.html